Yandex Cloud

 DataSphere allows you to deploy and run services based on a model trained in the project.

-In this tutorial, you will deploy a service from an ONNX model.
+In this tutorial, you will deploy a service based on an ONNX model.
 The fast-neural-style-mosaic-onnx model transforms an image as per the specified style.
 The model is taken from the ONNX model repository.

 2. Create a model.